 No Knead Dutch Oven Bread

-This homemade bread is similar to artisan bread but cooked in a Dutch oven instead of on a pizza stone.
+This homemade no knead bread is similar to artisan bread but cooked in a Dutch oven instead of on a pizza stone.
 Cooking it this way gives it a crusty outside and makes the bread soft and tender with airy holes in the center.

-No Knead Bread Recipe Ingredients
+No Knead Bread Ingredients

 - Flour: All-purpose flour is my first choice of flour for this recipe.
 Bread flour can be used, it will give the bread a higher rise.
 You can replace 1 cup of flour with whole wheat white flour.